 - Installation of temporary flood mitigation measures, assistance during tree emergencies, street sweeping, dust control, and storm drainage

-- Crews averages three sweeping rotations starting in early March through October
+- Crews average three sweeping rotations starting in early March through October